California wildfires at risk of sparking as wind blows in

-A warning for dangerous fire weather was set to take effect in much of fire-scarred Northern California in the afternoon and last through Friday.
+A warning for dangerous fire weather took effect in much of fire-scarred Northern California Thursday afternoon and was expected to last through at least 11 a.m.
+Friday.

 “The combination of isolated dry lightning and gusty winds with the dry fuels will bring the potential for critical fire weather conditions,” the National Weather Service said.